The Pros and Cons of Equipment Leasing

 2. You’re Paying Interest

-While leasing equipment isn’t the same as an equipment loan, you’ll likely still have to paying interest.
+While leasing equipment isn’t the same as an equipment loan, you’ll likely still have to make interest payments during the course of your lease.
 The average interest rates for equipment leases vary, but generally, you’re going to pay around a 5 percent APR.

-While the value of any given equipment lease depends on the terms and conditions, the most important thing to consider is your business’s financial situation.
-For example, even if you have plenty of cash, if the equipment you buy is going to be obsolete in a year, a lease may make the most sense.
+While the value of any given equipment lease depends on the lessor’s terms and conditions, the most important thing to consider is your business’s financial situation.
+For example, even if you have plenty of cash flow, if the equipment you buy is going to be obsolete in a year, a lease may make the most sense.

-Still, with a little self-evaluation and another glance through these pros and cons, you’ll discover the right solution for your business.
-Also, remember that there are other financing options available that you can use to acquire equipment.
-These options include business loans, lines of credit, and cash advances.
+Still, with a little self-evaluation and research on the pros and cons outlined in this post, you’ll discover the right solution for your small business.
+Also, remember that there are other working capital options available that you can use to acquire equipment.
+These options include small business loans, lines of credit, business credit cards, and cash advances.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.